asladen/asladen.github.io/content/publication/howto-bib3md.md

 This will create a new Markdown file for each entry in your BibTeX file inside the `content/publication/` directory.

+Then you need to run modify-articletype.sh to replace the variable "publication_types: " from a string ("- article-journal") to an integer ["2"]

 ## Optional arguments

 You can use several options to customize the import process: